SafeExamBrowser/seb-server-setup/docs/configuration.rst

 MariaDB Configuration
 ---------------------

-CUrrently there is no separated MariaDB configuration and all is setup within the the automated docker setup of MariaDB.
-As long as no distributed MariaDB cluster is needed the MariaDB is bundled with the docker setup of the SEB Server web-service.
-As soon as possible and if requested, we will provide a guidance for setting up a separated MariaDB cluster and how to configure SEB Server web-service for such a setup.
+The MariaDB configuration can be found in the config/mariadb/config.cnf file and the directory config/mariadb is mapped to the directory /etc/mysql/conf.d of the seb-server-mariadb docker container to be used to override the default MariaDB configuration.
+This file can be used to configure the MariaDB that is bundled with SEB Server in the docker-compose setup like a normal MariaDB configuration file.
+See `MariaDB Configuration <https://mariadb.com/kb/en/configuring-mariadb-with-option-files/>`_ for more information on how to configure MariaDB with the options file.